Tips For Buying A Used Motorcycle

 Observe and Take a Test Ride

-Once a seller has agreed to let you look at the motorcycle, it is now time to take a look.
+Once a seller has agreed to let you look at the motorcycle, it is time to take a look.
 Look at the motorcycle carefully or have a person with more mechanical knowledge help you.
 Examine the paint, chrome, and exterior finishes.
 The quality of the exterior of the motorcycle tells a story of how well the owner maintained it.
 Check for mechanical defects.
 Check the brakes, cables and tire condition.
 Check the mileage.
-Look for leaks and what type of fluid is leaking.
+Look for leaks and, if any, what type of fluid is leaking.
 Check out every detail.
 If things are broken, torn or just look wrong, take note of it.
 This also a good time to ask for service records if the seller can provide them.

 Ask the seller to start the bike and listen for any defects.
-Engine rattles and knocks can lead to big problems down the future.
+Engine rattles and knocks can lead to big problems in the future.
 Make sure it warms up to normal operating temperature.
 If the seller agrees to let you go for a test ride, take the motorcycle for a small ride to see how it operates.
 Bring the vehicle up to higher speeds and shift through all of the gears.
 They should shift smoothly.
 The engine should run smoothly and have good power.
 Make sure the suspension is right and handles bumps smoothly.
 Any problems in these categories can lead to costly repairs down the line.

 Make an Offer